-Note that an internal SSD uses the same serial SATA interface as a standard hard disk drive.
+Note that an internal 2.5-inch SSD uses the same serial SATA interface as a standard hard disk drive.
 Also note that, as with external hard disk drives, portable SSDs are available that use the USB interface.

 The M.2 motherboard slot interface mostly used for SSDs

-Note that some motherboards come with a M.2 (m-dot-2) slot.
+Most recent motherboards come with a M.2 (m-dot-2) slot.
 There is too much to know about this motherboard slot to put it on this page, so a good link is provided below instead.
 At some point I will write my own page on it.
 The main use of the slot is to provide an SSD as card that exceeds the speed of an SSD drive using the SATA interface.
 Wi-Fi cards for the slot are available.